GeorgeWebberley/surveyApp/sprint1/journal.md

 I have also started working on reading in data for statistical analysis.
 The first test I will do will be a Kruskall Wallis test as I can use this on the sample data I have been working with (flavoured icecream vs age) to see if their is a correlation.
 Implementing the equation for this test will be the next thing I do.

+#### Difficulties with dynamic page loading(17th June)
+For choosing the statistical tests, I wanted to create dynamic dropdown/select options that will populate as the user selects their data set and the variables they want to use.
+However, as the forms are pre-validated on the server side before being sent (for security purposes) it proved to be difficult to render them dynamically.
+I finally managed to think of a solution using javascript, but unfortunately it used up the better part of the day!

+Additionally to this, I started working on the actual calculation for the statistical test.
+Initially I used [SciPy](https://www.scipy.org/) but was unable to get the correct results from the data (I compared it to the results produced by SPSS).
+In the end I managed to get it to work using the python package [pingouin](https://pingouin-stats.org/).
+The first test I have done is the Kruskal Wallis test as this is good for survey data as it compared groups of categorical data with ordinal or parametric data.

 ##### Ongoing objectives

 * To start thinking about getting user feedback so far.